globalizejs/globalize/doc/api/date/date-formatter.md

 > datetime.
 Instead, they are an open-ended list of patterns containing
 > only [date
 > field](http://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table)
 > information, and in a canonical order.
+For a complete list of skeleton patterns [refer this](http://www.unicode.org/reports/tr35/tr35-dates.html#Date_Field_Symbol_Table).
 For example:
 >
 > | locale | `"GyMMMd"` skeleton |
 > | --- | --- |